-We hope that you ‘pass with flying colors’ in all you do today.
+We hope that you have a shipshape day today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.